SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 }
 ```

+## Deleting Single Tokens

+{% if documentation_section contains "checkout" %}

 For single token deletions, the request and response should look like this.
 In
 this example, the token is connected to a card.
-If it was an invoice connected
+If it was a token connected to
-token, the `instrumentDisplayName` would be the payer's date of birth.
+an invoice, the `instrumentDisplayName` would be the payer's date of birth.

 {:.code-view-header}
 **Request**